Ayanda Ndulani

-Ayanda Ndulani (born April 4, 1997) is a South African professional boxer who has held the IBO minimumweight title since 2021.
+Ayanda Ndulani (born 4 April 1997) is a South African professional boxer who has held the IBO minimumweight title since 2021.

 Professional boxing career

 Early career

-Ndulani made his professional debut against Vuyani Swartbooi on June 27, 2015.
+Ndulani made his professional debut against Vuyani Swartbooi on 27 June 2015.
 He won the fight by a fourth-round technical knockout.
 He amassed a 10–2–1 record during the next four years, before making his first world title challenge.

 IBO minimumweight champion

 Ndulani vs. Joyi

-Ndulani was scheduled to challenge the reigning IBO minimumweight champion Nkosinathi Joyi on May 21, 2021, at the International Convention Centre in East London, Eastern Cape.
-Both fighters came into the bout after a two year absence from the sport, with Ndulani's last fight taking place on September 28, 2019, while Joyi's last fight took place on December 16, 2019.
+Ndulani was scheduled to challenge the reigning IBO minimumweight champion Nkosinathi Joyi on 21 May 2021, at the International Convention Centre in East London, Eastern Cape.
+Both fighters came into the bout after a two year absence from the sport, with Ndulani's last fight taking place on 28 September 2019, while Joyi's last fight took place on 16 December 2019.
 The incumbent champion was regarded as the favorite to retain the title, while Ndulani came in as a moderate underdog and was dubbed a dark horse.
-Joyi weighed in at 48.10kg at the official weigh-ins, which was almost 500g above the 47.63kg limit.
+Joyi weighed in at 48.10 kg at the official weigh-ins, which was almost 500g above the 47.63 kg limit.
 Accordingly, he was stripped of the title, leaving Ndulani as the only one eligible to capture the now vacant belt.
 Ndulani won the fight by a fourth-round knockout.
 The visibly drained Joyi was knocked down twice in the second round, although he was able to beat the eight count both times.
 The former champion was once again floored at the 1:31 minute mark of the fourth round, after which the referee decided to stop the fight.

 The Baleni trilogy

 Ndulani was booked to make his maiden IBO minimumweight title defense against the former WBO Global and African minimumweight champion Siphamandla Baleni.
-The bout took place on November 26, 2021, at the International Convention Centre in East London, South Africa.
+The bout took place on 26 November 2021, at the International Convention Centre in East London, South Africa.
 Ndulani won the rematch by split decision, with two judges awarding him a 117–111 and 116–112 scorecards respectively, while the third judge scored it 118–114 for Baleni.
-Baleni later contested the result of the decision with the IBO, who ruled against him on May 18, 2022, confirming Ndulani as their minimumweight champion.
+Baleni later contested the result of the decision with the IBO, who ruled against him on 18 May 2022, confirming Ndulani as their minimumweight champion.

 Despite the IBO ruling, Ndulani chose to give Siphamandla Baleni a second chance at the title.
-The rematch was one of five titles bouts which were scheduled as part of the annual boxing celebration of former president Nelson Mandela, and was expected to take place on August 3, 2022, at the same venue in which their first bout transpired.
-On July 27, Xaba Promotions announced that the bout was postponed due to budgetary constraints, and would be rescheduled for September 4.
+The rematch was one of five titles bouts which were scheduled as part of the annual boxing celebration of former president Nelson Mandela, and was expected to take place on 3 August 2022, at the same venue in which their first bout transpired.
+On 27 July, Xaba Promotions announced that the bout was postponed due to budgetary constraints, and would be rescheduled for 4 September.
 Ndulani won the fight by split decision, the same as in their previous encounter.